 - Nominator should prepare a biography with facts that outline a candidate dog or person’s worthiness to be a member of the BFTHF (see Basic Criteria below) The nomination and bio should be complete and factual as these are sent to the Election Committee members for voting.

-- Send the nomination, bio and a photo of the candidate by email to Mary Crawford, Corresponding Secretary at JandMBrittanys1@juno.com, or by mail to 11902 Mile Dr., Houston, TX 77065
+- Send the nomination, bio and a photo of the candidate by email to Mary Crawford, Secretary at firstname.lastname@example.org, or by mail to 11902 Mile Dr., Houston, TX 77065

 - Endorsements for nominees should be sent to mail@BrittanyFieldTrialHallOfFame.com or Mary Crawford.